RyanMitch16/code-u-final/appengine/README.md

 }
 ```

 When passed as the changed content, this will add two items to the item list.
-The *_id* and *_op* are both required fields.
+The **_id** and **_op** are both required fields.
 Any additional properties will be included in the item (name, quantity, ect.).
-I will elaborate on how we generate the id later, but each *_id* will be unique.
+I will elaborate on how we generate the id later, but each **_id** will be unique.
 The operation code specifies what we do with this item (add/delete).
 When set to "add" the items are added to the list.
-In order to delete elements, set the *_op* to *delete*
+In order to delete elements, set the **_op** to "delete":

 ```javascript
 {